Quicken Windows Help

 What happens during One Step Update

 Once the extension is set up, Amazon order categorization runs automatically as part of your regular OSU.
-Here is what happens during the process:
+The process works in three stages.

 1. Orders are retrieved and categorized.
-The extension pulls any new Amazon orders (changes since the last retrieval) once every 24 hours and assigns the most appropriate category from your Quicken category list.
+The extension pulls any new Amazon orders once every 24 hours and assigns the most appropriate category from your Quicken category list.

 2. Orders are matched to transactions.
 Quicken matches each Amazon order to a corresponding transaction in your register based on payee name, amount, and date.